Is there such a thing as the perfect job?

 I’m still undecided; I think I will always believe the perfect job is some charity work coupled with a favourite hobby backed up by a lottery win in the bank!
 When a 4am alarm only goes when you have a holiday flight to catch, never for a grey morning in Milton Keynes let’s say!

 Would you ever leave a very steady, promising role, filled with opportunity……gamble it all, to work with a new company, making waves in the industry granted, but still very, very new?!

 Within 5 minutes of a secret meeting opposite the Scott half of the Partnership, I made my decision.
 A very ambitious, cheeky and confident personality dared me to challenge myself, challenge my life, challenge my comfort zone, I took up the challenge.

 Do such opportunities present themselves often in a lifetime?
 Not sure about that one, definitely a first for me, that’s for sure.

-Now if you work for a big coffee company these trips usually involve a difficult business class flight, a guided tour in a 4x4 to a farm, a polite visit, a shake of hands and thank you, before retiring to the air-conditioned hotel, shower and on to a very nice meal.
-Nice photos, stories are stored for PR purposes, very nice indeed…it’s many things but authentic it’s not.
+Now, if you work for a big coffee company these trips usually involve a difficult business class flight, a guided tour in a 4x4 to a farm, a polite visit, a shake of hands and thank you.
+All before retiring to the air-conditioned hotel, shower and on to a very nice meal.
+Nice photos, stories are stored for PR purposes, very nice indeed…it’s many things but authentic it is not.

-The Paddy and Scott way is a little different!
-Swap your shiny shoes for a pair of converse, your suitcase for a backpack, a planned and rigorous itinerary for a copy of lonely planet, a 4x4 for local trains, bikes and tuk tuk’s, air-con hotels for homestay’s.
-All of the comforts from my life previous will not feature, to experience the origins of real coffee; I’ll need to experience the country and the culture.
+The Paddy and Scott's way is a little different!
+Swap your shiny shoes for a pair of converse, your suitcase for a backpack, a planned and rigorous itinerary for a copy of lonely planet, a 4x4 for local trains, bikes and tuk tuks, air-con hotels for homestays.
+All of the comforts from my life previous will not feature: To experience the origins of real coffee; I’ll need to experience the country and the culture.

 I fly November 9th with a camera and the grid references of 3 coffee farms, my phone is staying in the office!